 4bigkale leaves, chopped

-4vegan sausages , such as Field Roast Italian style or Tofurkey Italian Sausages, cut into chunky rounds * see notes RE other sausage varieties
+4vegan sausages , study ones such as Field Roast Italian style or Tofurkey Italian Sausages, cut into chunky rounds * see notes RE other sausage varieties

 INSTRUCTIONS

-Add the oil to a large soup pan that holds at least 6 quarts / 5.5 liters, and warm over medium heat.
+Add the oil to a large soup pan that holds at least 6 quarts / 5½ litres, and warm over medium heat.

 Add the onions and sauté for about 5 minutes until transparent.
 Then add the garlic and cook for another minute, stirring frequently.

 Add the herbs and flour, stir well, and cook, stirring often, for about a minute.
-Add the salt and pepper, then gradually add the stock about a cup at a time, stirring between each addition to work out any lumps.
+Add the salt and pepper, then very gradually add the stock about ½ a cup at a time, stirring really well between each addition to work out the lumps.
+Don't worry about a few small ones.

 Add the water all at once, then the tomato paste.
 It seems like a lot of liquid but don't worry.
 It's how it's supposed to be for now.
 Stir well.

-Bring to a gentle simmer stirring frequently.
-It will start to thicken a little but still be very liquidy.
-Once simmering add the dried pasta, kale, sliced sausages, sugar, and milk.
-Be sure to add the coconut milk last as the other ingredients will drop the temperature a little and prevent it from curdling.
+Bring to a gentle simmer, stirring frequently.
+It will start to thicken slightly but will be very liquidy.
+Once bubbling, add the dried pasta, kale, sliced sausages, sugar, and milk.
+Be sure to add the milk last as the other ingredients will drop the temperature nd prevent it from curdling.

-As the pasta cooks in the soup the starch will thicken everything up perfectly.
-It is ready to serve as soon as the pasta is tender which takes about 10 to 15 minutes.
+Be srue to keep it at a gentle simmer.
+As the pasta cooks in the soup, the starch will thicken everything up perfectly.
+It is ready to serve as soon as the pasta is just al dente (tender with a little bite).
 If the soup gets too thick, add a little hot water to thin as necessary.

 NOTES

 Important note RE the sausages - Precooked sausages like Field Roast or Tofurkey can be sliced and added to the soup as they are.
-If you choose to use a different variety like Beyond or Impossible Sausages which aren't firm and pre-cooked, you will need to cut them up into rounds and sauté them separately until cooked before adding them to the soup.
+If you choose to use a different variety like Beyond or Impossible Sausages, which are raw meat style and not pre-cooked, you will need to cut them up into rounds and sauté them separately in a skillet until cooked before you add them to the soup.
 Store leftover soup in a sealed container in the fridge for up to 4 days.
 It will become very thick when cool.
-Reheat only as much as needed in a microwave or a pan on the stovetop, adding a little hot water to thin as necessary while it's heating.
+Reheat only as much as needed in a microwave or a pan on the stovetop.
+Add a little water to thin as necessary.